rurickdev/KodemiaSession15JS/README.md

   * Use of logic operators `&& || > < >= <=`

 #### [Class 2 - 2019 / 07 / 31](../../tree/class/2019-07-31)
-  * Review of previus class
+  * Review of previous class
   * Data types and their characteristics
   * Use of `typeof`
   * Comparation with `== !=` and `=== !==`
   * Control structure `if(condition){...} else if(condition){...} else{...}`

 #### [Class 3 - 2019 / 08 / 01](../../tree/class/2019-08-01)
-  * Review of previus class
+  * Review of previous class
   * Varible declaration with `let`
   * Constat declaration with `const`
   * String interpolation `${string}`